-In an audiophile's quest to getting the best audio from his pair of headphones, he often encounters a time when a headphone amplifier is necessary.
+In an audiophile's quest to get the best audio from his pair of headphones, he often encounters a time when a headphone amplifier is necessary.
 For the regular headphone user, a headphone amp is still a consideration when choosing the best headphones for the most desirable listening experience.

 What is a headphone amplifier, and are headphone amps worth it?
 A headphone amp is a relatively low-powered amplifier that balances the impedance and boosts the voltage of an audio signal to best match the connected headphone in which it sends the audio signal.
 Headphone amps allow many professional high-impedance headphones to reach their full potential.